radu-v/nb1_stuff/nb1_gsi-fixes_magisk-module/README.md

 # Introduction

 This module applies some fixes for Nokia 8:
-- audio volume curves for making volume tracker more consistent with output
 - adds a handful of missing SELinux policies
+- patched libraries to fix hw keys and camera

 ## What you need

-* Magisk v21.1+
+* Magisk v22+
-* Custom ROM for Nokia 8
+* Custom ROM or GSI for Nokia 8